 Figure 2 Mechanisms of extrinsic apoptotic pathways in stem cells.
 The extrinsic apoptotic pathway (also known as the death receptor-dependent pathway) is induced by the connection between death receptors exposed on the cell surface [tumor necrosis factor (TNF) receptor] and the specific TNF family ligands.
-Subsequently, thie signaling cause a conformational change leading to the recruitment of Fas-associated death domain (FADD) and allows interactions between FADD and casp-8 and/or the casp-10, resulting in the cleavage and activation of casp-3 and casp-7 through its death domain.
+Subsequently, this signaling causes a conformational change leading to the recruitment of Fas-associated death domain (FADD) and allows interactions between FADD and casp-8 and/or the casp-10, resulting in the cleavage and activation of casp-3 and casp-7 through their death domain.
 Finally, the active and cleaved casp-3 induces changes in phosphatidylserine exposure, DNA fragmentation, and the formation of apoptotic bodies.
-Also, casp-8 can target the BH3-only protein Bid and cleave Bid to a truncated fragment t-Bid which could connect to the extrinsic apoptotic pathways.
-The T-shaped lines indicate an inhibitory involved in this pathway, while the solid arrows indicate activating interactions.
+Also, casp-8 can target the BH3-only protein Bid and cleave Bid to a truncated fragment t-Bid, which could connect to the extrinsic apoptotic pathways.
+The T-shaped lines indicate inhibitory interactions involved in this pathway, while the solid arrows indicate activating interactions.
 FADD: Fas-associated death domain.